matomo-org/developer-documentation/docs/getting-started-part-2.md

 The [ViewDataTable](/api-reference/Piwik/Plugin/ViewDataTable) class outputs a **report visualization**.
 Report visualizations display an analytics report in some way.
 They can be in any format, including HTML with JavaScript (like the default **table** visualization or one of the graphs) or an image (like the **sparkline** visualization).

-It is possible for plugins can create their own visualizations.
+It is possible for plugins to create their own visualizations.
 To find out how, read our [Visualizing Report Data](/guides/visualizing-report-data) guide (after you're done with this guide, of course).
 </div>

 Now that we have a method that outputs a display for the report, we need to embed it in the plugin's main page.
 Change the `index()` controller method to look like this: